imeast/2019ML_Model_Comparison/README.md

 # 2019ML_Model_Comparison
 A machine learning project using a letter recognition dataset from UCI to show predicted accuracy of each common ML model.
 Created using Google Colab.
+Credit: Cody East & Eric Tran